 Top Tip – Perfect stop for 5-7 hour airport layover.
 Got a few hours to kill at LAX don’t mope around the airport lounges counting down the minutes.
 Jump in a taxi for a short ride to Venice beach and check out this top LA location.
 Plenty of much better food options than mundane overpriced airport food!

-Can you really visit Hollywood and not tale a look at a Genuine Movie Studio?
-The Universal tour is brilliant, but it is wrapped up in a glossy theme park wrapper that feel more “showy” than reality.
+Can you really visit Hollywood and not take a look at a Genuine Movie Studio?
+The Universal tour is brilliant, but it is wrapped up in a glossy theme park wrapper that feels more “showy” than reality.
 If you really want to get out and see the Movies the Warner Bros tour is the perfect solution.

 The tour of this Burbank Studio takes you to some seriously iconic movie sets and to the sound stages where some of the most popular Tv Shows have been made.
 You can actually sit on “the” couch from Central Perk, Take a walk on Ellens Stage, and visit Iconic sets from

 We take an in-depth look at the Warner Bros.
 Studio Tours here.